containous/staert/README.md

 Stært is a Go library for loading and merging a program configuration structure from many sources.

 ## Overview

-Stært was born in order to merge two sources of Configuration ([Flæg](https://github.com/containous/flaeg), [Toml](http://github.com/BurntSushi/toml)).
+Stært was born in order to merge two sources of configuration ([Flæg](https://github.com/containous/flaeg), [TOML](http://github.com/BurntSushi/toml)).
 Now it also supports [Key-Value Store](#kvstore).

 We developed [Flæg](https://github.com/containous/flaeg) and Stært in order to simplify configuration maintenance on [Træfik](https://github.com/containous/traefik).

 ## Features

- - Load your Configuration structure from many sources
+- Load your configuration structure from many sources
- - Keep your Configuration structure values unchanged if no overwriting (support defaults values)
+- Keep your configuration structure values unchanged if no overwriting (support defaults values)
 - Three native sources :
-	- Command line arguments using [flæg](https://github.com/containous/flaeg) package
+	- Command line arguments using [Flæg](https://github.com/containous/flaeg) package
-	- TOML config file using [toml](http://github.com/BurntSushi/toml) package
+	- TOML config file using [TOML](http://github.com/BurntSushi/toml) package
 	- [Key-Value Store](#kvstore) using [libkv](https://github.com/docker/libkv) and [mapstructure](https://github.com/mitchellh/mapstructure) packages
- - An Interface to add your own sources
+- An interface to add your own sources
 - Handle pointers field :
 	- You can give a structure of default values for pointers
     - Same comportment as [Flæg](https://github.com/containous/flaeg)
- - Stært is Command oriented
+- Stært is command oriented
     - It use `flaeg.Command`
     - Same comportment as [Flæg](https://github.com/containous/flaeg) commands
-	- Stært supports only one Command (the Root-Command)
+	- Stært supports only one command (the root-command)
-	- Flæg allows you to use many Commands
+	- Flæg allows you to use many commands
-	- Only Flæg will be used if a Sub-Command is called. (because Config type could be different from one Command to another)
+	- Only Flæg will be used if a sub-command is called. (because the configuration type could be different from one command to another)
-	- You can add Metadata `"parseAllSources" -> "true"` to a Sub-Command if you want to parse all sources (it requires the same Config type on the Sub-Command and the Root-Command)
+	- You can add meta-data `"parseAllSources" -> "true"` to a sub-command if you want to parse all sources (it requires the same configuration type on the sub-command and the root-command)

 ## Getting Started

 ### The configuration

-It works on your own Configuration structure, like this one :
+It works on your own configuration structure, like this one :

 ```go
 package example